 - Dressing devices

 Parents should expect that they will be an active participant in their child’s treatment.
-The occupational therapist should use their skills to teach parents as much about their child’s abilities as possible; parental involvement and support at all levels of cerebral palsy treatment is an essential component to a child’s ability to overcome their limitations.
-Additionally, parents must reinforce in at home what is learned in occupational therapy, so it becomes part of a child’s daily routine.
+The occupational therapist should use their skills to teach parents as much about their child’s abilities as possible; parental involvement and support at all levels of Cerebral Palsy treatment is an essential component to a child’s ability to overcome their limitations.
+Additionally, parents must reinforce in home what is learned in occupational therapy, so it becomes part of a child’s daily routine.

 Occupational therapy will typically take place at any one of several facilities:

 - Inpatient rehabilitation centers

 - Skilled nursing centers

 Parents must also be prepared to assist a child in the home setting.
 The occupational therapist will instruct the parent on how to complete exercises at home.

 Additionally, a child’s condition, his or her plan of treatment and insurance coverage will likely play a role in how often a child will attend occupational therapy in a clinic setting, at home, or at school.